Number0000009/Virtual68/README.md

 # Virtual68
 A simple 68K virtual platform for FUZIX bring up and similar purposes

-We emulate a very simple platform with a single input and output port, and an IDE controller.
-A few other bits like the timer will get added as it goes along.
+We emulate a very simple platform with a simple serial interface, IDE hard disc, timer, and some optional MMU, low memory trap and banking features reflecting those found on some real boards.

 To run